atet/raspberrypi/README.md

   git clone https://github.com/fogleman/Craft.git
 ```

-### 5.2.
-Build Craft program
+### 5.3.
+Build Craft server program

 * Build the Craft program to run on the Raspberry Pi Zero W
-   * Coffee break #4: This will take ~10 mins. and you don't need to babysit this
+   * Coffee break #5: This will take ~10 mins. and you don't need to babysit this
    * There may be some warnings, but the program should build correctly if everything from step 4.2. was successful

 ```